-Benefit: You can cast spells with verbal components with- PLANAR FAMILIARS out needing to utter the actual verbal components.
+Benefit: You can cast spells with verbal components without needing to utter the actual verbal components.
 You still make noise when casting such a spell (which may be anything from recognizable speech to elaborate song to simple growls), but the noise is unrecognizable as a verbal spell component.
 (A silence spell still would prevent you from completing the spell, for example.)
 Spells without verbal components are not affected.